-My skin loved being pregnant, but around sixth months postpartum, it took a turn for the worse.
-While I’ve dealt with mild forehead breakouts off and on since college, I never had acne or breakouts on my jaw and cheek… until this past year.
-On top of that, I am generally on top of my skincare game.
-I never ever go to bed without washing my face, and I can count on one hand the times I haven’t washed my face before bed in my entire life.
+My skin loved being pregnant.
+But around sixth months postpartum, it took a turn for the worse.
+While I’ve dealt with mild forehead breakouts off and on since college, I never had acne or breakouts on my jaw and cheek.
+That is, until this past year.
 I eat a clean and nourishing diet, use organic high-powered skincare, and put a lot of effort into supporting my health holistically.
-So you can imagine I was wondering: how to clear up hormonal acne.
+Despite always being on top of my diet skincare game, I now find myself navigating the challenge of how to clear hormonal acne.

-While I’m obsessed with skincare, I don’t love the idea that you have to have a lineup of 20 serums to get good results.
-In my quest to learn how to clear up hormonal acne, I had carts filled with hundreds of dollars worth of skincare, ready to pull the trigger to do whatever I could to clear my skin up.
+While I’m obsessed with skincare, I don’t love the idea that you need 20 serums to get results.
+In my quest to learn how to clear hormonal acne, I had carts filled with hundreds of dollars worth of skincare, ready to pull the trigger to do whatever I could to clear my skin up.

 But before we dive in, a before and after.
 My skin type is regular/dry with recent congestion and hormonal breakouts.
 The first photo was taken in November 2020 (so inflamed!), the middle photo in March 2021 as things were starting to calm down, and the after was taken in June 2021.
 Still some pigmentation, but so much better.

 This is by no means meant to be a step-by-step instructional or medical advice.
-Everyone’s skin and body are different!
-But I find that reading about other people’s journeys is so helpful and sparks ideas of how to clear up hormonal acne if that’s something you also deal with.
+Everyone’s skin and body is different!
+But I find that reading about other people’s journeys is so helpful and can spark ideas of how to clear hormonal acne.
 Chat with your skincare professional if you’re feeling stuck.
 If everything below feels like a lot, keep in mind, I’ve incorporated these things over a year and started with the products I had already before slowly adding others in.

-Scroll on for what I’ve learned, both internally and topically with (pregnancy- and breastfeeding-friendly!) products.
+Scroll on for what I’ve learned, both internally as well as topically with (pregnancy- and breastfeeding-friendly!) products.

 Shift your mindset

 Breakouts suck.
 Everyone wants glowy flawless skin, and as a makeup artist and beauty writer, I didn’t love that I couldn’t seem to get things under control.
-But taking a step back (no, literally step back from your two-inch inspection from the mirror) and taking the pressure and stress off my skin was a game-changer.
+But taking the pressure and stress off my skin was a game changer.
 I stopped saying things like, “ugh my skin is so bad right now!” when chatting with my sisters or friends.

 Skin is neither good nor bad.
 It just is.